jczaplew/d3-acmp-lite/README.md

 2. Smooth performance across a range of devices

-3. Integration with map tiles at small scales
+3. Integration with map tiles at large scales